Ingridfiv/ingridsblog/content/FL library part ii.md

 NOteworthy things
     the one on pine trees (Magnus Werner) and Hungarian one (use to discuss indiscriminate sending of articles among German academics) his own copies of Gesetze -- perhaps a separate post?
+    Mildly interesting that most of the pages of Green's Conquest of England are uncut a book on physiology, on astronomy, chemistry?